Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_Hangprinter.md

 ```

 In this example, the ABCD spool motors are connected to the X Y Z and E1 motor connectors respectively (Duet 2), and the extruder motor is connected to the E0 motor connector.
 The P3 parameter restricts the number of visible axes to 3.

+## Spool control

+The [M666](/User_manual/Reference/Gcodes/M666) parameters are used to configure the buildup compensation for the Hangprinter.
+Each parameter adjusts how the firmware compensates for the line buildup on the spools during operation.

+* **An** Anchor mode, default 1.
+Defines position of anchors, 0=None, 1=last-top, 2=all-top, 3-half-top.
+* **Qnn** Spool buildup factor, default 0.007.
+Determines how much the firmware compensates for line buildup on the spools.
+* **Rnn:nn:nn:nn** Spool radii, default 75.
+Used for calculating the effective length of each line.
+* **Unn:nn:nn:nn** Mechanical advantages on ABCD, default 2.
+* **Onn:nn:nn:nn** Number of lines per spool, default 1.
+* **Lnn:nn:nn:nn** Motor gear teeth of ABCD axes, default 20.
+* **Hnn:nn:nn:nn** Spool gear teeth of ABCD axes, default 255.
+* **Jnn:nn:nn:nn** Full steps per motor revolution for the ABCD motors, default 25.
+* **Wnn** Weight of the mover in Kg, default 0.
+Impacts the force calculations during operation.
+* **Snn** Line spring constant, default 20000.
+Defines the spring constant for the line, which is important for understanding how the line will behave under tension.
+Lower values gives more flex compensation.
+* **Inn:nn:nn:nn** Minimum planned force in four directions in Newtons, default 0.
+This is a safety limit.
+Should affect only exceptional/wrong moves, for example moves outside of the reachable volume.
+* **Xnn:nn:nn:nn** Maximum planned force in four directions in Newtons, default 70.
+This is a safety limit.
+Will affect moves close to the limits of the reachable volume.
+* **Ynn:nn:nn:nn** Guy wire lengths, Needed for flex compenation.
+Guy wires go between spool and final line roller.
+If your spools are all mounted on the D-anchor, on the ceiling plate, then you're all good, and you don't need to configure M666 Y values explicitly.
+If your spools are not all on the D-anchor then you must measure guy wire lengths and set them here.
+If your spools are all mounted on their respective anchors, so that you have no guy wires, then you should configure zeroed guy wire lengths M666 Y0.0:0.0:0.0:0.0.
+* **Tnn** Desired target force in Newtons, default 20.
+The flex compensation algorithm aims for at least this amount of force in the ABC line directions at all times.
+It can be thought of as a minimum pre-tension value.
+It's recommended to set it around 10 times higher than your W (mover weight in kg) value.
+* **Cnn:nn:nn:nn** Torque constants, default 0.
+These are required for reading motor forces from ODrives.
+They are the same values as is configured in the ODrives themselves

 ## Changes to other commands